aanch1807/hello-world/README.md

 # hello-world
-my first prog on github
+my first prog on github.
 I'm here to learn some interesting stuff :)